aedera/anc2vec/README.md

   <figcaption> Fig. 1.
 Panel A) The GO structure is composed by hierarchical
   relationships between terms arranged in three sub-ontologies: BP, CC, and MF.
 Panel B) Anc2vec architecture.
-The GO term is encoded as a one-hot vector x that is transformed into an embedding h, which is used to predict three structural features of the GO that are used for weight optimization.
+A GO term is encoded as a one-hot vector x that is transformed into an embedding h, which is used to predict three structural features of the GO that are used for weight optimization.
   </figcaption> </figure>

 <figure>